 I have a question about the solution to 6.8 “Buy and Sell a Stock Twice”.
 I understand that the problem can be completed in O(n) time, but I don’t see why you need two traversals through the array.
-The way I solved it was to maintain an array of the highest profit seen so far at each i
+The way I solved it was to maintain an array of the highest profit seen so far at each i, the index of the minimum so far and the overall profit.
+My traversal, in ruby, looks like this:

 (1...array.size).each do |i|